dr-vibhora/dr-vibhora.github.io/achievements.md

 2. Erasmus Mundus Fellowship for Semester Exchange in KTH Stockholm

+3. OSU Fellowship (2016- 17) to top 500 incoming graduate students at The Ohio State University

+Extra Curricular

+1. Community Service Projects: Enthuised to lead a group of undergraduates on a community service project in the Smoky Mountains in TN and NC.
+See our team on the hiking adventure taking care of trail maintenace job. https://drive.google.com/file/d/1n96ZdwBoEiKcBzpTejauaNy0Is6wyeLN/view

 3. Constant leadership development under the mentorship of BWW mentors and leaders through Reading, Listening and Associations.

-See our team on the hiking adventure taking care of trail maintenace job. https://drive.google.com/file/d/1n96ZdwBoEiKcBzpTejauaNy0Is6wyeLN/view